ords/micro/readme.md

 - ui-framework
 - ui-core
+- ui-registy
+- ui-bootstrap
 - ui-library
-- ui-registy
 - main-application

 ### UI Framework
 The micro frontend framework used.
 The core code that enables our application to commuicate.

 ### UI Core
-Contains contracts for app shell and core services + any singletons that are needed across the app.
+Contains contracts for app shell and core data services + reference to any singletons that are needed across the app.
+Will contain no view code.

 ### UI Registry
 Self explaintory - register of ui features.
 Here features are registered on the "global" name scope.
 Think of it as the DNS of the our main-application.

+### UI Bootstrap
+Implementation of core services which are used across the application.

 ### UI Library
 Our Design System folder including common utils